What is Personal Liability Coverage?

 - You or someone on your policy, such as kids or a spouse, damage somebody else's property

-- You must compensate for pain and suffering or lost wages
+- You must compensate someone for pain and suffering or lost wages

-- Injuries to you, your family, or others insured by your policy
+- Injuries to people on your policy, like you or your family

 - Injuries or damage arising from illegal activity